 - Enable HVAC predictive maintenance - our advanced algorithms will send alerts related to potential problems and errors before they occur.
 This enables you to inform your customers and solve small problems before they become big problems.

-In other words, a Service Provision App allows you to provide your customers with peace-of-mind and a sense of trust in your professional expertise.
+In other words, an HVAC troubleshooting App allows you to provide your customers with peace-of-mind and a sense of trust in your professional expertise.

 2) Universal Smart Home Integration